kikinteractive/yaml-stratus/README.md

 Use of YAML Stratus is subject to the Terms & Conditions and the Acceptable Use Policy.

 The source for YAML Stratus is available under the Apache 2.0 license.
-See the LICENSE file for details.
+See the LICENSE.txt file for details.